haxeui/haxeui-guides/modules.md

 * haxeui-core/styles/myimage.png
 * haxeui-core/styles/myfolder/myotherimage.png

 Components
 -------------------------
-Within HaxeUI its necessary to let the framework know what components should be available to a give application.
+Within HaxeUI its necessary to let the framework know what components should be available to a given application.
 This is also achieved via modules.
 It lets the framework know what classes or packages to scan looking for classes that extend `Component` and register them in the component registry.
 This stage is required mainly to allow for xml (and other mark up) to be used to be build user interfaces.
 If a component wasnt registered in a module then it is still fully accessible to normal haxe code, it however, wouldnt be available to xml (or markup based) UI definitions.

 To register components, or sets of components with the framework simply use the `<components />` node.
 Here is an example from the `haxeui-core` module: